 Fife Council undertakes an evaluation process, taking into consideration fuel consumption figures and CO2 emissions when procuring new vehicles for the Council fleet.
 Wherever practicable, Fife Council's Fleet Operations aim to procure vehicles meeting the new emission limits established in the EU Directives.
 As a result of this replacement policy, during 2009 the Council procured seventeen refuse collection vehicles meeting the new Euro V standard, and before the end of 2011, all heavy goods vehicles operating within Fife Council's fleet should comply with Euro IV or V emission standards.
 Fife Council is also actively pursuing the uptake of electric vehicles and hybrid vehicles within the Council fleet.
-The Council has 18 electric vehicles operating within the fleet as of March 2015 with funding to procure a further 4 electric vehicles and 3 hybrid vehicles during 2015/ 2016.
+By spring 2021 Fife Council had 52 full electric vehicles and 19 hybrid vehicles in service.